vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.0.0.2`
+  - Adjust the packing speed.
+  - Fixed a small bug.
+  - Obfuscation has been rotated.
 - `1.0.0.1`
   - Code-flattening can now be applied to packer shell code as well.
   - Fixed a small bug.